noahbuscher/shore/README.md

 ![](http://codingbean.com/shore/wave1.png)

+Shore is currently real-time and volume dependant, so in order for the waveform to work, you must have the file audibly playing.
+I'm working on getting pre-processing working, though, so this should be fixed soon.
+I hope.

 ### Use

 Using Shore is pretty simple.
 Just create an audio element with a file and call the Shore function with options!
 Here's an example HTML snippet: